fhiso/sources-and-citations/citation-elements.md

 The **most-refined common super-element** of a collection of *citation element terms* is defined as the last IRI that appears in the *super-element list* of every *citation element term* in the collection.
-It is only defined for *citation element terms* that share a *ultimate super-element*.
+It is only defined for *citation element terms* that share an *ultimate super-element*.

 {.note} This definition is equivalent to following the chains of